arntzy/arntzy.github.io/resume.md

             <section class="section main-summary">
                 <section>
                     <div>
-                        <p>Recent graduate from NYU’s Interactive Telecommunications Program (Masters
+                        <p>I am a creative technologist and musician living in Brooklyn, NY.
+I am
-                            of Professional Studies, 2015) and a professional musician.
-Highly proficient in programming, problem solving and creative thinking.</p>
+                            highly proficient in programming, problem solving and abstract thinking and I have worked on the full stack as a contract developer for many installations and applications.
+I prefer to keep solutions simple and stable.
+Make it work, make it pretty, make it fast.</p>
                     </div>
                 </section>
             </section>